Ezcanor1/Esp32-camera-object-detection/README.md

-#Real-Time Object Detection with ESP32-CAM and YOLOv8
+#Esp32-camera-object-detection

-This project demonstrates a powerful and cost-effective system for real-time object detection.
+Real-Time Object Detection with ESP32-CAM and YOLOv8 This project demonstrates a powerful and cost-effective system for real-time object detection.
 It uses an ESP32-CAM to capture and stream video to a Python server, which then leverages the high-performance YOLOv8n model to identify objects in the video feed.

 (Replace the link above with a GIF of your project in action!)